sunfishcode/wasm-reference-manual/WebAssembly.md

     - `index` is required to be within the bounds of the [table index space].
     - A table is identified by `index` in the [table index space] and:
-       - The sum of the value of `offset` and the number of elements in `elems` is required to be at most the `minimum` size declared for the table.
+       - The sum of the value of `offset` and the number of elements in `elems` is required to be at most the `minimum` length declared for the table.
        - For each element of `elems`:
           - The element is required to be an index within the bounds of the associated [index space].